 Sleep is the most important thing for a trucker.
 A sleepy driver is just as dangerous as a drunk driver.
 As such, there are rules in place called the Hours of Service, set by the Federal Motor Carrier Safety Administration:

 Drivers have to keep a logbook detailing any sleep and rest periods.
 While electronic logging is becoming the industry standard, paper logs are still kept, which can lead to drivers falsifying records.

 Truck drivers may break these rules, even under the encouragement of employers.
 In order to meet demands and to maintain profits, a company must make as many deliveries as possible.
 They may take liberties with safety requirements if a job is failing behind.
 Additionally, a truckers pay is by the mile and not by the hour.
 This leads to many truckers relying on illegal drugs and over-the-counter methods of staying awake for longer than the human body can safely function.

 Many factors determine who is liable in the event of an accident.
 There should be full investigation of factors to determine who is responsible for your injuries.

 For the driver:

 Additionally, the manufacturer of any parts on the vehicle or trailer may be liable due to faults in the manufacturing process.

-It is the job of your trucking accident lawyer to weigh each factor in your accident thoroughly.
+Your truck accident lawyer’s job is to weigh each factor in your accident thoroughly.
 Each party in a trucking accident will be doing their absolute best to prove they were not at fault.
 After your accident, give no information to anyone other than your insurance, your doctor, and your attorney.
-Any information that you give will likely shift the blame to someone else.
+Any information you give will likely shift the blame to someone else.